kogasacord/kogasa-bot/README.md

 It has a basic file structure to make commands easy to add.

+The bot is made in JS/TS, with SQLite as its backend.
+Image processing (??quote) uses golang, may switch to Rust due to performance.

 Status: Experimental and unstable, comnands and code structure may disappear or change dramatically when made available for testing.

 Prefix: `??`